-The New Science of Aging does not include watching the biological clock tick away, discount viagra there and certainly doesn’t settle for the genetic hand you were dealt.
+The New Science of Aging does not include watching the biological clock tick away, and certainly doesn’t settle for the genetic hand you were dealt.
 Science has now pinpointed a tool to track both the aging and health status of our bodies beyond the routine blood work and family history.
-This technique, sickness known as telomere testing, provides a snapshot of our cumulative heath on a cellular level.
+This technique, known as telomere testing, provides a snapshot of our cumulative heath on a cellular level.
 We are weeks away from offering this test to the public.
 Subscribe to our Telomere Health Updates to be notified. ??

 How to Unlock the Aging Process Between Our Cells and Our Selves

 The aging of our cells does not always match the chronological aging of our selves.
 A telomere test is not only a measure of cell “aging”, but provides a measure of health, disease risk, and the potential of the body to respond to drugs.
 Telomeres are the protective “caps” on our chromosomes AND the only modifiable part of our genetics.

 In addition to normal shortening as we age, telomeres can be worn down through an unhealthy lifestyle.
 Short telomeres have now been linked to a sedentary lifestyle, obesity, and a lower intake of certain nutrients (e.g., antioxidants, omega-3 fatty acids).
 Furthermore, accelerated cell aging has now been found in many conditions of stress, including trauma exposure and major depression.

 Once a cell has divided to the point where its telomeres have been worn to a nub, the cell dies.
 This process emits all kinds of pro-inflammatory substances into the tissues and bloodstream.
 Some scientists believe that it is those toxins that chew away at the collagen and elastin — protein fibers that hold together our organs, including our skin — leading to the physical markers of aging that we witness in the mirror.